 - Liabilities, Indemnification.
 You agree to be held solely liable for the performance of your obligations under Data Protection Legislation, and any fines imposed by a Supervisory Authority (or its equivalent) for your failure to comply with applicable law shall be paid by you.
-You shall defend, indemnify and hold harmless Digital River, its corporate affiliates, respective officers, directors, and employees from and against any losses in connection with any claims that Digital River may incur or suffer, which results from, relates to or arises from the use, storage, handling or processing of data from you even if such incident related to the data is unintended by you or not within your control.
+You shall defend, indemnify and hold harmless Digital River, its corporate affiliates, respective officers, directors, and employees from and against any losses in connection with any claims that Digital River may incur or suffer, which results from, relates to or arises from your use, storage, handling or processing of data even if such incident related to the data is unintended by you or not within your control.

 - Requests from Supervisory Authorities.
 You agree to cooperate with Digital River where a Supervisory Authority or other governmental request that could impact Digital River, or any other claim that could impact Digital River.
 Where you receive the request, you shall communicate the request to Digital River expeditiously, and prior to responding to the Supervisory Authority.